 While we invest primarily in U.S. companies, we may invest on an opportunistic basis in certain non-U.S. companies, including those located in emerging markets, that otherwise meet our investment criteria.
-In regard to the regulatory requirements for business development companies, non-U.S. investments do not qualify as investments in "eligible portfolio companies," and thus may not be considered "qualifying assets."
+In regards to the regulatory requirements for business development companies, some of these investments may not qualify as investments in "eligible portfolio companies," and thus may not be considered "qualifying assets."
+"Eligible portfolio companies" generally include U.S. companies that are not investment companies and that do not have securities listed on a national exchange.
+If at any time less than 70% of our gross assets are comprised of qualifying assets, including as a result of an increase in the value of any non-qualifying assets or decrease in the value of any qualifying assets, we would generally not be permitted to acquire any additional non-qualifying assets until such time as 70% of our then current gross assets were comprised of qualifying assets.
+We would not be required, however, to dispose of any non-qualifying assets in such circumstances.
 In addition, investing in foreign companies, and particularly those in emerging markets, may expose us to additional risks not typically associated with investing in U.S. issues.
 These risks include changes in exchange control regulations, political and social instability, expropriation, imposition of foreign taxes, less liquid markets and less available information than is generally the case in the United States, higher transaction costs, less government supervision of exchanges, brokers and issuers, less developed bankruptcy laws, difficulty in enforcing contractual obligations, lack of uniform accounting and auditing standards and greater price volatility.
 Further, we may have difficulty enforcing our rights as equity holders in foreign jurisdictions.
 In addition, to the extent we invest in non-U.S. companies, we may face greater exposure to foreign economic developments.